In order to create comparability and track progress, the Graduate School is structured through a module system.

 The hands-on Scientific Modules help the Doctoral Researchers tackle the technical challenges of their experimental or theoretical work in the first one and a half years of their theses in the highly interdisciplinary environment of the Cluster.

-In the Science Communication Modules, Doctoral Researchers present their research at both international conferences and Cluster events and are supported in the development of these skills e.g., through courses on scientific writing by the School.
+In the Science Communication Modules, Doctoral Researchers present their research at both international conferences and Cluster events.
+There is also the opportunity to expand the development of these skills through the CZF Training Program and have them count as a Science Communication Module.